mmalmi/mmalmi.github.io/_posts/2020-03-03-stop-eating-sugar.md

 I've never been fat, but I used to be nearly 10 kg heavier when I did energy drinks, sugary snacks and desserts.
 I stopped eating sugar (and grains and dairy) altogether 6 years ago because of skin problems, and as a byproduct I'm lean af.
 Sugar gave me acne and grains (especially wheat) and dairy gave me skin rashes.

+I never have to count calories or limit how much I eat.
+I'm not even doing full paleo or low-carb: I eat rice and sometimes potatoes or sweet potatoes.
+I just don't eat sugar, grains or dairy.

 If you want to be healthier, don't eat stuff that your hunter-gatherer ancestors didn't have.
 It's not always easy, but it's worth it.

 Listen to what your body says **after** you eat something.
 That cheesecake probably feels like a good idea _before_ rather than _after_ eating it.
 Whereas, a good steak in your stomach gives a feeling of satisfaction that lasts.

 Don't look at "official diet recommendations", look at results.

+P.S.
+I'm speaking from personal experience and observations here.
+I understand there may be personal differences in metabolism.
+Still, I'd like to challenge anyone with a weight problem to leave sugar and other bad carbs out of their diet, and *not* lose weight.